 We were unable to find any record of a black person working among the crew of the Titanic, let alone a black woman.
-Only two dozen women were among the Titanic‘s crew of 900, none of them named Malinda Borden.
-Apparently the liner also had only one black passenger, a man named Joseph Phillippe Lemercier Laroche.
+Only two dozen women were among the Titanic's crew of 900, none of them named Malinda Borden.
+Apparently the liner had only one black family among its passengers, headed by a man named Joseph Phillippe Lemercier Laroche.

-The Haitian-born Laroche, his wife, Juliette, and their two children, Simonne and Louise, were second-class passengers aboard the Titanic when it sank in April 1912 after hitting an iceberg.
+The Haitian-born Laroche, his white, French-born wife, Juliette, and their two mixed-race children, Simonne and Louise, were second-class passengers aboard the Titanic when it sank in April 1912 after hitting an iceberg.
 Juliette and the children survived the ordeal, but Joseph was among the over 1,500 people who died:

 While this Facebook post would lead us to believe that Laroche's name was listed among the "property" lost, Laroche and his family were in fact listed as missing persons in a report published in the Brooklyn Daily Eagle the morning after the sinking: